State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Outer subphotospheric particle acceleration sites

-The presence of a massive envelope around the stellar core would affect the jet dynamics and it may increase the effect of the jet-cocoon mixing.
-Nevertheless, since a consistent numerical simulation of this scenario has never been carried out, particle acceleration at internal shocks approaching the jet head~\citep{He:2018lwb, Guarini:2022uyp} cannot be ruled-out.
-If the jet is magnetized, the results of Refs.~\citep{He:2018lwb, Guarini:2022uyp} may no longer hold.
-This could be relevant, for example, for neutrino production in LFBOTs~\citep{Gottlieb:2022old, Guarini:2022uyp}.
+This scenario could be relevant, for example, for neutrino production in LFBOTs~\citep{Gottlieb:2022old, Guarini:2022uyp}.
 In the case of a magnetized unsuccessful jet, the discussion on particle acceleration in Sec.~\ref{sec:acceleration} should apply.
 Since the energy of LFBOTs is expected to be smaller than the one obtained for the jet simulations presented in Ref.~\citep{Gottlieb:2021pzr}, the overall normalization of the neutrino fluences in Figs.~\ref{fig:nuMag} and \ref{fig:nuSh} should be affected.
 Yet, we expect the neutrino fluence produced from a magnetized unsuccessful jet to be limited to energies $E_\nu \lesssim 10^5$~GeV.
-Intriguingly, this signal would be very different from the one predicted for a hydrodynamic choked jet~\footnote{We stress that we intend to highlight the mechanism responsible for the jet launching through the wording ``hydrodynamic jet.''
-Even though our magnetized jets resemble hydrodynamic ones after the breakout from the star, their evolution is different at the initial phase of the jet lifetime.}, which instead peaks at $E_\nu \simeq 10^5$~GeV~\citep{Guarini:2022uyp}.
-Hence, neutrinos could contribute not only to disentangle the mechanism powering LFBOT sources---as suggested in Ref.~\citep{Guarini:2022uyp}---but also to discern the nature of unsuccessful jets.
+Intriguingly, this signal would be very different from the one predicted for a hydrodynamic~\footnote{We stress that we intend to highlight the mechanism responsible for the jet launching through the wording ``hydrodynamic jet.''
+Even though our magnetized jets resemble hydrodynamic ones after the breakout from the star, their evolution is different at the initial phase of the jet lifetime.} choked jet, which instead peaks at $E_\nu \simeq 10^5$~GeV~\citep{Guarini:2022uyp}.
+Hence, neutrinos could contribute not only to disentangle the mechanism powering LFBOT sources---as suggested in Ref.~\citep{Guarini:2022uyp}---but also to discern the nature of unsuccessful jets. {The signal calculated in Sec.~\ref{sec:acceleration} is typical of magnetized jets, while it is not expected from hydrodynamic jets, which are optically thick below $R_\star$ and do not have magnetization to sustain nor sub-shocks or magnetic reconnection~\citep{Matsumoto:2020lsw, Gottlieb:2020mmk,Gottlieb:2020ifs, Gottlieb:2020raq}.}

-Another particle acceleration site for hydrodynamic jets (or jets which mimic hydrodynamic ones) is the shock which develops at the interface between the cocoon and the envelope.
+Another outer particle acceleration site for hydrodynamic jets (or jets which mimic hydrodynamic ones) may be the shock which develops at the interface between the cocoon and the envelope.
 This shock becomes collisionless at the shock-breakout radius $R_{\rm{BO, env}}$ defined as